Jon Scieszka: Personal life

-Scieszka currently lives in Park Slope, Brooklyn with his wife, an interior designer.
-His children live in the neighborhood as well.
+Scieszka currently lives in Park Slope, Brooklyn with his wife and children.

 After graduating, Scieszka worked in a variety of capacities: teaching at an elementary school (mostly second grade), writing for magazines, and painting apartments.

 Professional life

 While pursuing his MFA at Columbia in New York, Scieszka painted apartments.
 He went on to teach 1st-8th grade at the Day School (currently the Trevor Day School) for ten years.
 After that, he started writing and touring full-time, which he still does today.

 According to Scieszka, he writes books because he "loves to make kids laugh."
 Most of his best-known works were written in conjunction with illustrator Lane Smith.
 Among their collaborations are The Stinky Cheese Man and Other Fairly Stupid Tales, The True Story of the 3 Little Pigs! and Math Curse.
 He is also the author of the Time Warp Trio series, for which Smith illustrated eight of the sixteen books.
 The series has been made into a television show.
 The design of many Scieszka and Smith collaborations, including Stinky Cheese Man, is attributed to Molly Leach, Smith's wife.

 Scieszka is also the founder of Guys Read, a web-based literacy program for boys whose mission is "to help boys become self-motivated, lifelong readers."
 He founded the nonprofit in response to his experiences as an elementary school teacher and the United States National Assessment of Educational Progress statistics showing boys consistently scoring worse than girls on federal reading tests every year, at every grade level.

 In 2008 Scieszka was named the nation's first National Ambassador for Young People's Literature by the Librarian of Congress.
 During his two years as Ambassador, it was his job to raise "national awareness of the importance of young people’s literature as it relates to lifelong literacy, education and the development and betterment of the lives of young people."
 For Scieszka, this meant traveling to schools, libraries, and book-related conferences to speak about engaging kids in reading through choice, an expanded definition of reading, positive role models, and embracing new technologies.
 He has joked that being an ambassador gets him out of parking tickets.